How to Add Voter Registration Tools to your Nonprofit Website

 How to add free voter registration tools to your nonprofit website

-Despite the high stakes of elections, many nonprofits don’t include voter registration in their communications strategy.
+Despite the high stakes of elections, many nonprofits don’t include voter registration in their community engagement and communications strategy.

-In this post, I want to share four things:
+In this post, I want to share three things:

 • Why including voter registration in your communications strategy is a no-brainer